netesf13d/jedha-projects/2-03-Automatic_Fraud_Detection/README.md

 This project repository is structured as follows.
 - The Jupyter notebook `Automatic_Fraud_Detection - study.ipynb` presents the study of the data: data analysis and model construction.
 - The directory `scripts` contains the study as a python script.
-- The directory `data` contains the relevant data for the project.
+- The directory `train` contains scripts and utilities to dispatch the training of pricing models on AWS EC2 instances.
-- The file `requirements.txt` gives the list of the project dependencies.
 - The directory `mlflow` contains !!!
 - The directory `api` contains !!!
-- The directory `engine` contains !!!
+- The directory `airflow_engine` contains !!!
-- The directory `train` contains scripts and utilities to dispatch the training of pricing models on AWS EC2 instances.
+- The directory `dashboard` contains !!!
 - The directory `presentation` contains the slideshow for the exam, in both `odp` and `pdf` formats.